My own Hermes Delivery nightmare.

-You might have seen recently on this blog, that we ran a competition with a list of other bloggers, including SurvivingwithCoffee and Home and Garden Things.
+Recently on this blog, we ran a competition with many other bloggers, including SurvivingwithCoffee and Home and Garden Things.

 I think you can guess where this is going……….yep this is when our Hermes delivery nightmare started!

 Stupidly I made the decision to use Hermes Delivery, as unfortunately the Royal Mail were extremely expensive to post a large parcel.
 I figured as Hermes was a well-known company, they would have been the safest option.
 How wrong was I!